Definition of Income Statement Basics

 Explanation

-Cost of goods sold includes the manufacturing expenses and other direct expenses, whereas operating expenses includes Administration expenses and selling and distribution expenses, depreciation, amortization etc. income statement is the basic statement forms part of financial statements.
+The cost of goods sold includes manufacturing expenses and other direct expenses.
+In contrast, operating expenses include Administration expenses and selling and distribution expenses, depreciation, amortization, etc. income statement is the basic statement that forms part of financial statements.
 The basics of an income statement are revenue and the cost of goods sold.
-Cost of goods sold is calculated as opening stock plus purchases plus direct expenses less closing stock.
+The cost of goods sold is calculated as opening stock plus purchases plus direct expenses less closing stock.
 The income statement is the summary statement of income and expenses.

 How to Create a Basic Income Statement?